swiftlang/swift-evolution/proposals/0045-remove-falliable-initilizer.md

 ## Introduction

-Falliable initilizers were originally introduced in Swift 1.1 because of the lack of an ability to indicate an object wasn't able to be constructed.
+Failable optional initilizers were originally introduced in Swift 1.1 because of the lack of an ability to indicate an object wasn't able to be constructed.
 They have played a key part in the migration from Objective-C to Swift since in the former you could return nil in the initilizer.

-However in Swift 2.0 it is now possible to throw errors instead.
+However in Swift 2.0 it is now possible to throw errors to instead.
 Intilizers are complex machines and many things can fail, by allowing a user to return nil we are encouraging a user to build initlisers which return nil for reasons that may not be clear without spending the time to debug.

 In addition Swift has the `try?` and `try!` keywords to return nil upon an error or to trigger an exception.
 It is my opinion this makes it more explicit and that an initliser can fail.